Type Description Proficiency

 # Type Continued Learning Assessment

-i Numeracy Review the set of exercises completed in class.
+i Numeracy (multiples) Review the set of exercises completed in class.
 Retake one of the exercises at lunch time.

-ii Pythagorean Theorem (test section 1) Interactive lesson, webpage, video, quiz Take an assigned-to-you version of this quiz in class/lunch.
+iii Pythagorean Theorem (test section 1) Interactive lesson, webpage, video, quiz Take an assigned-to-you version of this quiz in class/lunch.

-iii Similar shapes: enlarge (test section 2) Practice with a simple grid and with a coordinate system.
+iv Similar shapes: enlarge (test section 2) Practice with a simple grid and with a coordinate system.
 Take an assigned-to-you version of this quiz in class/lunch.

-v Problem solving (test section 4) New resource: Practice applet.
+vi Problem solving (test section 4) New resource: Practice applet.
 Quiz at lunch: Two randomly drawn questions from the practice set.

-vii Project Respond to feedback and resubmit.
+vii Constructions Respond to feedback and resubmit.

 viii Classwork Respond to feedback and resubmit.